Guidozijef/julia/doc/src/manual/style-guide.md

 ## Do not write `x->f(x)`

-Since higher-order functions are often called with anonymous functions, it is easy to conclude that this is desirable or even necessary.
+Since higher-order functions, like [`map`](@ref), are often called with anonymous functions, it is easy to conclude that this is desirable or even necessary.
 But any function can be passed directly, without being "wrapped" in an anonymous function.
-Instead of writing `map(x->f(x), a)`, write [`map(f, a)`](@ref).
+Instead of writing `map(x->f(x), a)`, write `map(f, a)`.

 ## Avoid using floats for numeric literals in generic code when possible